Correcting for bias due to mismeasured exposure in mediation analysis with a survival outcome: Simulation Study

-For each scenario, we conducted 2,000 simulations and compared the bias, empirical standard error, and 95\% confidence interval coverage rate among the ORC1 ($\widehat{\tau}^{(O1)}$), ORC2 ($\widehat{\tau}^{(O2)}$), RRC ($\widehat{\tau}^{(R)}$), the unadjusted approach ($\widehat{\tau}^{(U)}$), and a gold standard approach ($\widehat{\tau}^{(G)}$).
-The unadjusted approach followed a standard mediation analysis in the main study treating $A^*$ as the true exposure.
-The gold standard approach assumed $A$ is available in the main study and also followed a standard mediation analysis in the main study in the absence of exposure measurement error.
+For each scenario, we conducted 2,000 simulations and compared the bias, empirical standard error, and 95\% confidence interval coverage rate among the ORC1 ($\widehat{\tau}^{(O1)}$), ORC2 ($\widehat{\tau}^{(O2)}$), RRC ($\widehat{\tau}^{(R)}$), the uncorrected approach ($\widehat{\tau}^{(U)}$), and a gold standard approach ($\widehat{\tau}^{(G)}$).
+The uncorrected approach ignored exposure measurement error by treating $A^*$ as the true exposure.
+The gold standard approach had access to $A$ in the main study and was expected to provide high-quality estimates since it is free of measurement error.
 The RRC grouped the risk sets by equally dividing the time scale into $K=4$ intervals to ensure that the results are numerically stable.

 The simulation results are summarized in Table \ref{tab:sim_main}.
-The unadjusted approach provided notable bias with substantially attenuated coverage rate for estimating NIE and NDE, due to failure to account for exposure measurement error.
-However, the unadjusted MP estimator exhibited small bias because, as implied from Theorem \ref{thm1}, the unadjusted MP estimator should be nearly unbiased when the MP reliability index $\rho$ is small (here, $\rho=0.03,0.02,0.01$ for $\rho_{AA^*}=0.4,0.6,0.8$, respectively) and the exposure-mediator interaction effect is weak ($\beta_3\approx 0.09$ in the simulation).
-Overall, all of the three proposed correction approaches, ORC1, ORC2, and RRC, performed very well with minimal bias across different levels of validation study sample size and exposure measurement error.
-The interval estimates based on estimated asymptotic variance formula also provided close to nominal coverage rates, although the coverage rate for MP is slightly attenuated when the exposure measurement error is large ($\rho_{AA^*}=0.4$).
+The uncorrected method provided notable bias with substantially attenuated coverage rate for estimating NIE and NDE.
+However, the uncorrected MP estimator exhibited small bias because, as implied from Theorem \ref{thm1}, the uncorrected MP estimator should be nearly unbiased when the MP reliability index $\rho$ is small (here, $\rho=0.03,0.02,0.01$ for $\rho_{AA^*}=0.4,0.6,0.8$, respectively) and the exposure-mediator interaction effect is weak ($\beta_3\approx 0.09$ in the simulation).
+Overall, all of the three proposed correction approaches, ORC1, ORC2, and RRC, performed well with minimal bias across different levels of validation study sample size and exposure measurement error.
+The interval estimators based on estimated asymptotic variance formula also provided close to nominal coverage rates, although the coverage rate for MP was slightly attenuated when the exposure measurement error is large ($\rho_{AA^*}=0.4$).
 The bootstrap confidence interval always exhibited nominal coverage rates among all the levels of exposure measurement error considered.
-Among the three proposed estimators, we observed that the ORC2 exhibited the smallest Monte Carlo standard error, followed by the ORC1 and then the RRC.
-However, the difference on the Monte Carlo standard errors between the three approaches was usually minimal when the exposure measurement error was moderate or small ($\rho_{AA^*}=0.6$ or 0.8).
+Among the three proposed estimators, ORC2 had the smallest Monte Carlo standard error, followed by the ORC1 and then the RRC.
+However, the differences in the Monte Carlo standard errors were usually small when the exposure measurement error was moderate or small ($\rho_{AA^*}=0.6$ or $0.8$).